Storing survival food correctly increases its lifespan and reduces the risk of spoilage.

 It’s designed to handle the weight of up to 36 cans and can be slotted onto almost any standard-sized shelf or countertop.

-Measuring 18″ wide, it’s deeper than most of our other products and therefore less suited to small pantries and compact storage spaces.
+Measuring 18″ wide, it’s deeper than most other products and therefore less suited to small pantries and compact storage spaces.

 Each component snaps easily into place, making assembly a breeze.
 The angled shelves ensure the oldest products roll forward, ready for use, while newer products can be added at the back.